wallabies used in research

 This research was funded through the Australian government’s Australian Research Council Centre of Excellence for Integrative Brain Function by way of grant number CE140100007.
 It is not only cruel but a waste of resources and animal lives.

 Research on Australia’s wildlife is often thought to be justifiable for conservation benefits but this experiment is in no way of benefit to wildlife or humans.
 It is a travesty of science.
-You can help HRA in a variety of ways.

 TAKE ACTION: Sending the following email to the CEO of the Australian Research Council, Ms Judi Zielke